Talent Assessment

 Step 1: Understanding Developer Candidate Personas

-Marketing and sales divisions have been using personas to define their ideal buyer for a very long time.
+Marketing and sales divisions have been using personas to define their ideal buyer for a very long time, especially in strategies like B2B lead generation.
+This approach helps them understand their audience better and tailor their messaging for maximum impact.
 Developer personas are an off-shoot of this oft-used strategy; with a few tweaks and changes to make it engineering-friendly.
 Building developer candidate personas lets recruiters visualize a fictional representation of the ideal candidate for each role.
 Creating personas lets recruiters get into the mindset of the candidate and tailor the hiring process from the applicant’s viewpoint.
 This has a direct effect on enhancing the candidate experience.
 Mostly though, creating developer personas is a great way to understand the ‘why’, ‘who’, ‘what’, and ‘where’ of tech hiring.

 Sidebar The credit for creating ‘personas’ to identify customers rests with Alan Cooper, a noted software developer.
 He created ‘user personas’ to predict how different users would interact with software.
 Angus Jenkinson, a professor of integrated marketing, then took the concept and applied it to marketing.
 His technique was adopted by OglivyWorldWide and became the gold standard for defining buyer personas as we know them now.